zhiming99/rpc-frmwrk/README.md

 [`Wed May 25 2022 10:28:02 PM Beijing`]
 1. Made the individual `service point` of a mounted file system restartable, and reloadable.
 2. There are still some more tests to do and the documentation for the FUSE integration.
 3. Actually, FUSE integration goes beyond the scope of RPC.
 It has introduced a new way to build the system when everything is file.
-It deserves a new project for FUSE integration related staffs.
+It deserves a new project for FUSE integration related stuffs.

 [`Fri May 13 2022 05:05:33 PM Beijing`]
 1. Fixed the mysterious request dropping issue.
 There are still two bugs ahead, but should be easier to handle.